maehr/awesome-digital-history/README.md

 - [Eugenics Archive](https://eugenicsarchive.ca/) - Sscholars, survivors, students, and community partners in challenging eugenics.
 - [Perry-Castañeda Library Map Collection](https://legacy.lib.utexas.edu/maps/) - More than 250,000 maps.
 - [Women Working 1800-1930](https://library.harvard.edu/collections/women-working-1800-1930) - An exploration of women's impact on the economic life of the United States between 1800 and the Great Depression.
+- [World Digital Library](https://www.wdl.org/) - WDL is an international digital library operated by UNESCO and the United States Library of Congress.

 ### Switzerland